French Wine, Spirits Export Volumes Sink to at Least 25-year Low

 By Sybille de La Hamaide

-PARIS, Feb 10 (Reuters) - French wine and spirits exports fell for a third consecutive year in 2025 as U.S. tariffs and duties in China hurt sales, and the outlook remains challenging, industry group FEVS said on Tuesday.
+PARIS, Feb 10 (Reuters) - French wine and spirits exports fell last year to their lowest volume in at least 25 years as U.S. tariffs and Chinese duties hit sales and a strong euro made some alcohol more expensive, industry group FEVS said on Tuesday, warning of no imminent relief.

-Since 2022, French wine and spirits exports have fallen 17% in value and slipped from being France's second-largest export sector to third, behind aerospace and cosmetics, as trade tensions intensified.
+French wine and spirits exports have slipped from being traditionally France's second-largest export sector to third, behind aerospace and cosmetics, as trade tensions intensified.

-Looking ahead, FEVS Chairman Gabriel Picard said the sector should benefit from new EU trade deals with India, and with the Mercosur bloc, where demand is expanding, though 2026 could remain difficult without improved market access.
+Looking ahead, FEVS Chair Gabriel Picard said the sector should benefit from new EU trade deals with the South American Mercosur bloc and India, though 2026 could remain difficult without improved market access.

-Last year, higher tariffs on shipments to the United States and threats of even higher ones, up to 200%, cooled demand, especially in the second half, with sales dropping 21% to 3.0 billion euros and volumes falling below 30 million cases.
+Last year, higher tariffs on shipments to the United States and threats of a further hike, up to 200%, cooled demand, especially in the second half, with 2025 sales dropping 21% to 3.0 billion euros and volumes falling below 30 million cases.

 "There is a real decline in the United States and the volume correction may not have been sufficient, and perhaps we will see another volume correction in 2026," Picard told Reuters ahead of the Wine Paris exhibition.